Crockpot Chicken Breast

 Let the meat cool before shredding or cutting – Rest the meat for at least 10 minutes before shredding or cutting, otherwise the juices will run out, and the meat will be dry.

-First, you’re going to take a 2lb package of boneless skinless chicken breasts, and snuggle them as evenly as you can into the bottom of your slow cooker:
+- You’re going to take a 2lb package of boneless skinless chicken breasts, and snuggle them as evenly as you can into the bottom of the slow cooker:

 Bone-in breasts – Add approximately one hour (4 hours total)

-Boneless thighs – Subtract approximately one hour (2 hours total)
+Boneless chicken thighs – Subtract approximately one hour (2 hours total)

 Bone-in thighs – Similar cooking time (3 hours total)